tinysec/rtypes/README.md

 # Windows Reversed Types.
-A stupid but useful method to help reverse Windows.
+A simple but useful project maybe help you reverse Windows.

 This project include header files that contain undocuments types can be compiled by both WDK , IDAPro , BinaryNinja.